ggljzr/mi-ddw/Task 3 - Text Mining/README.md

 Recognition was done with [nltk](http://www.nltk.org/) module, specificaly with `nltk.ne_chunk` function, and with custom NER function.

 Aside from basic classification provided by `nltk.ne_chunk`, we implemented more specific classification using Wikipedia articles about found entities.
-Data from wikipedia were obtained with [wikipedia](https://pypi.python.org/pypi/wikipedia/) module.
+Data from Wikipedia were obtained with [wikipedia](https://pypi.python.org/pypi/wikipedia/) module.

 ## Implementation and results